LeenMass/Factory_Management/README.md

 Factory Management System Frontend is a modern web application designed to simplify and streamline factory operations.
 It provides efficient management of employees, departments, and shift assignments, with secure access using JWT authentication.
-The application tracks and displays each user's daily activity count before they log out.
+The application tracks and displays each user's daily activity count.

 ## Technologies Used